Bayern give newcomers a chance in German Cup victory | DW | 15.10.2020

 Sarr will have also given Flick plenty of encouragement, setting up both Choupo-Moting's strikes with forays forward from the right-back slot, while Nübel was called upon a few times to work for his first clean sheet in eight games.

-Experienced Bayern heads such as Jerome Boateng, Niklas Süle, and Thomas Müller provided a good backbone for the team, with the latter netting his second goal of the season with a cool head from the penalty spot on 36 minutes.
+Experienced Bayern heads such as Jerome Boateng, Niklas Süle and Thomas Müller provided a good backbone for the team, with the latter netting his second goal of the season from the penalty spot on 36 minutes.

 "We are so far satisfied, now we have to see that they get to 100 percent step by step," he said.